-It is believed that in the United States, thirty-three (33) states, Washington D.C. and Puerto Rico have legalized medical marijuana, and ten states and Washington D.C. have legalized "adult use" or "recreational" marijuana.
+It is believed that in the United States, thirty-three (33) states plus the District of Columbia and certain U.S. territories recognize, in one form or another, medical use of marijuana, while ten of those states plus the District of Columbia and certain U.S. territories recognize, in one form or another, "adult use" or "recreational" marijuana.
 At the federal level, however, cannabis currently remains a Schedule I drug under the Controlled Substances Act of 1970 (the "CSA").
 Under United States federal law, a Schedule I drug or substance has a high potential for abuse, no accepted medical use in the United States, and a lack of accepted safety for the use of the drug under medical supervision.
 As such, cannabis related practices or activities including, without limitation, the manufacture, importation, possession, use, or distribution of cannabis, remain illegal under United States federal law.